 2. Broken Bones

-If your child breaks a bone, it might not immediately be obvious.
-It will hurt to press on the area around the fracture or for them to move that part of their body.
+If your child breaks a bone, it might not immediately be apparent.
+It will hurt to press on the area around the fracture.
+Or for them to move that part of their body.
 There may also be some swelling around the break.

 You should take them to the ER for an x-ray and get their bone reset.
 If the bone has broken through the skin, you should phone 911 straight away.